SFDO-Tooling/CumulusCI/docs/robot_new.rst

 * ``Should Be Equal`` compares objects, in this instance the ``FirstName`` and ``LastName`` fields of the Contact object.

 Suite Setup/Teardown
 --------------------

 Most real-world tests require setup before the test begins (such as opening a browser, or creating test data), and cleanup after the test finishes (such as closing the browser, or deleting test data).
 Robot has support for both suite-level setup and teardown (such as open the browser before the first test, *and* close the browser after the last test) and test-level setup and teardown (such as open and close the browser at the start *and* the end of the test).

-If you run the ``Create Contact`` test example several times, notice that each time it runs you add a new contact to your scratch org.
+If you run the ``create_contact.robot`` test case several times, take notice that each time it runs, you add a new contact to your scratch org.
 If you have a test that depends on a specific number of contacts, the test could fail the second time you run it.
 To prevent this, you can create a teardown that will delete any contacts created during the test when the test is run.

-In this example, the suite teardown deletes the contacts created by any tests in the suite.
+Let's modify the ``create_contact.robot`` test case by adding a ``Suite Teardown`` that deletes the contacts created by any tests in the suite.

 .. code-block:: robotframework